ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 ## How to Enter

-The contest submission form will go online on Thursday.
+The contest submission form is here: [https://thinkbigchallenge.wufoo.com/forms/think-big-and-ancestrycom-challenge-2014](https://thinkbigchallenge.wufoo.com/forms/think-big-and-ancestrycom-challenge-2014).

+The contest officially ends at Sunday (10/19) at 11:59pm EDT.
+However, the form will continue to run through the following Friday.
+We will do our best to review any late submissions.
+The most important thing is have fun and do something amazing!

 * * *